loganhasson/loganhasson.github.io/source/_posts/2013-10-10-dot-send-me-to-the-moon.markdown

     end
   end

-  def bye(args)
-    puts "Well, ok.
-Bye then."
+  ...

 end

-  def say_what
-    puts "I have no clue what you're talking about." end

-  def call(sentence)
-    sentence.split.each_with_index do |word, i|
-      if self.class::COMMANDS.include?(word.downcase.gsub(/[.?!,']/,'').to_sym)
-        self.send("#{word.downcase.strip.gsub(/[.?!,']/,'')}", sentence.downcase.gsub(/[.?!,']/,'').split)
-        break
-      elsif i == sentence.split.length - 1
-        puts "I have no idea what you're talking about." end
-    end
-  end

-end
 ```

-I'll let you go through that and see how poorly a person can actually write a bunch of `if` statements, but it's pretty fun to run, if I do say so myself.
-Here's some sample output from this:
+I'll let you go through that and see how poorly a person can actually write a bunch of `if` statements, but it's pretty fun to run if you add similar methods for the other possible commands, if I do say so myself.
+Here's some sample output from this (ignore the syntax highlighting again):

 ```
 t = ChatterBox.new